Staying Alive – Tips for local businesses during the COVID-19 pandemic

 If you are a restaurant, there is no good reason anymore why you can’t let customers order (and perhaps pay) online for their meal.

 Doing our part

 We have some great clients, and we’ve been trying to spread the word about them in our weekly blog where we feature a different client every week.
 We know that happy customers bring other customers, and so we welcome any opportunity to serve our clients.
 While we can’t help with all these areas, we absolutely CAN help you update your GMB or update your website with a fresh new web design.
 And if you are looking for a reasonable and effective online ordering service, ask us; we know!

-Helping your neighbors is good for business.
+Helping your neighbours is good for business.
 When all is said and done, all business is local.